-- Directory ld: The directory ld from which to import/synchronize.
+- Directory Id: The directory Id from which to import/synchronize.
 This is the only required parameter for this task

-- Directory partner Id:
+- · Directory partner Id:

-- Full sync

 - Query: Where the object class = the site.

-- Search configuration:
+- · Search configuration

 Import Directory Users and Groups

 Run this task to import/update users, groups, and their OUs.